HOW TO KEEP YOUR BUSINESS FREE FROM POLLUTANTS

 When you identify some air quality factors you need to target, you can implement some services and products to improve the air in your business.
 If you find that the construction of your building is a cause for concern, you can find flooring and business materials that promote clean air in your environment.
 Own a fitness facility?
 Schedule a consultation for your commercial gym flooring and switch to more eco-friendly materials.

 Ventilation is one of the biggest issues when it comes to air quality, and you can quickly improve the ventilation in your building with fans that promote maximum airflow.
-The Clean Air System from Big Ass Fans utilize UV-C and ionization technology.
+The Clean Air System from Big Ass Fans utilize UV-C technology.
 This is ideal for businesses because these fans give you coverage in large spaces that accumulate pathogens4.
 This means more comfortable air for you, your employees, and customers to enjoy.

 An air purifier is a popular and effective product that can be used for air purification and air cleaning.
 Look for a HEPA air filter that has a high-efficiency rating to remove harmful air particulates like our NSpire Air Filters.
 You can also utilize activated carbon that adsorbs VOCs and harmful chemicals, and this improves air quality in wildfire zones significantly.
 The Zogics Premium UV Central Air Purifier uses UV-C light and is safe and effective for handling heating, ventilation, and air conditioning all in one.